 To make sure your bulbs stand out in the landscape, figure at least 20-40 bulbs per drift.
 Be sure to pick up a sturdy, foot-operated bulb planter to better dig through surface roots and hard ground.
 In a time when money is short, naturalizing daffodils is an affordable way to grow more flowers and they’ll come back every year without losses from deer and gophers.

-A word to the wise, squirrels, mice and moles are observant and crafty.
+Squirrels, mice and moles, however, are observant and crafty.
 Once they discover newly planted bulbs, they’ll assume it’s food.
 Just disturbing the earth is a tip off for them.
-Daffodils and narcissus bulbs are toxic but if they dig them up then leave them exposed with just a nibble taken, so much for any spring flower display.
+Daffodils and narcissus bulbs are unappetizing but if they dig them up and leave them exposed with just a nibble taken from them, so much for any spring flower display.
 Protect your bulbs with wire baskets or spray them with foul tasting repellent, letting the spray dry before planting.
-You can also bury the bulbs with ground up egg shells.
-Another way to foil squirrels is to plant the bulbs deeply, This only works if you have good drainage, however.
-Next year, if the squirrels start nibbling the foliage as it emerges try spraying it with hot pepper spray.
+You can also bury the bulbs with ground up shells.